hieultse150560/Project-Continuous-Control---DRL/Report.md

 DDPG consists of three main components:
 - Actor: The actor is a neural network that outputs the deterministic policy π(s).
 The policy is a function that maps states to actions.
 The actor is trained to maximize the expected future reward.
 - Critic: The critic is a neural network that estimates the action-value function Q(s,a).
 The action-value function is a function that predicts the expected future reward for a given state and action.
 The critic is trained to minimize the Bellman error, which is the difference between the predicted future reward and the actual future reward.
-- Replay Buffer: The replay buffer is a data structure that stores experiences, which are tuples of the form (s, a, r, s', done), where: s is the state a is the action r is the reward
+- Replay Buffer: The replay buffer is a data structure that stores experiences, which are tuples of the form (s, a, r, s', done), where s is the state a is the action r is the reward